Responsible Conduct of Research - Investigating Complaints Concerning Research Misconduct Procedures

 A Complainant should email the document setting out the allegations in the manner required by this paragraph to the following email address email@example.com

-3.2 a) On receipt of a formal allegation of misconduct in or in connection with research, and subject to (b) below, the Pro Vice-Chancellor (Research) or, at their election, another Designated Person will conduct a preliminary investigation and determine whether a prima facie case exists and report to and advise the Vice-Chancellor of the outcome of the preliminary investigation.
+3.2 a) On receipt of a formal allegation of misconduct in or in connection with research, and subject to (b) below, the Vice-Provost (Research) or, at their election, another Designated Person will conduct a preliminary investigation and determine whether a prima facie case exists and report to and advise the Vice-Chancellor of the outcome of the preliminary investigation.

 b) Where the University and one or more other Institutions receive a formal allegation of misconduct in or in connection with research in relation to the same subject matter, the University and those Institutions will confer and determine the most appropriate Institution to conduct a preliminary investigation into the allegation.
 Where it is agreed that an Institution other than the University should conduct that investigation, and provided the investigation is conducted consistently with the Australian Code for the Responsible Conduct of Research (recognising that the other Institution's employment agreements may contain specific binding obligations that deviate from the Code), then the findings and recommendations of that investigation may be adopted by the University as if they were the findings and recommendations of the University, and shall be provided to the Vice-Chancellor for consideration, and action, in accordance with paragraph 3.7 of these Procedures.